kevin-brodsky-arm/morello-project-website/_pages/homepage.md

             Bare-metal development is supported by exit from the firmware stack at two points:
             * Post SCP execution: System level IP is initialised, development is possible from Application processor reset.
 Supports true bare-metal scenarios.
             * Post TF-A execution: Lead Application processor is initialised and runtime services are available.
-Supports ports of new RTOS environments and more complex bare-metal workloads
+Supports ports of new RTOS environments and more complex bare-metal workloads.

             Please refer to `standalone-baremetal-readme.rst` in the Documentation repository.